tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 .. _box_space-field_names:

 --------------------------------------------------------------------------------
-Using field names instead of field numbers
+Creating an index using field names instead of field numbers
 --------------------------------------------------------------------------------

 ``create_index()`` can use